Dr Sarah Alexander(1)

 How can the Ministry of Education say, as it has done, with any truthfulness that 98% of all early childhood services operate in full compliance with standards because it would seem that it really doesn’t have any real idea and just hopes that it doesn’t find out due to a complaint being made against a service or an incident of child harm that involves the Police and/or Worksafe?

-ERO’s and the Ministry of Education’s role in protecting and looking out for children’s welfare and safety
+ERO’s and the Ministry of Education’s Role in Child Protection

 ERO reviewers wrote in August 2014 that Angels Childcare had some major issues – it “requires support to improve the quality of the programme, leadership capability, governance and management in order to improve positive learning outcomes for children”.
 Could not ERO follow-up at least one or even two years later and check and report if Angels Childcare was indeed following through on its recommendations?
 It’s now November 2017 why has ERO still not followed up?